wp mail not working

 5. Resend Failed Emails Instantly

-You can resend failed emails easily from the WP Mail SMTP email log.
-In order to do this, you’ll need to have turned on the Store the content for all sent emails option in the Setup Wizard.
+You can resend failed emails straight from the WP Mail SMTP email log.
+For this to work, you’ll need to have turned on the Store the content for all sent emails option in the Setup Wizard.

-If you didn’t do so, you can turn the setting on by going to WP Mail SMTP » Settings » Email Log.
-To resend an email, go to WP Mail SMTP » Email Log from your WordPress dashboard
+If you didn’t, switch it on under WP Mail SMTP » Settings » Email Log.
+Then, to resend an email, go to WP Mail SMTP » Email Log in your WordPress dashboard.

 Open the email log in WP Mail SMTP

-You’ll see a list of all emails sent from your website.
-Any emails that failed will be marked with a red dot.
-Click on the View Log button for the email that has failed to deliver.
+You’ll see a list of every email sent from your site.
+Any that failed are marked with a red dot.
+Click View Log for the failed email.

 failed email in WP Mail SMTP

-And on the right-hand side, you’ll find the Resend button under the Actions tab.
-Edit the email address if you need to, then click the YES button to resend the email.
+On the right-hand side, under the Actions tab, you’ll find the Resend button.
+Edit the email address if you need to, then click YES to resend.

 email resend alert

 And that’s it!
-You’ve now fixed the wp_mail() function by reconfiguring it to use the much more reliable SMTP and even learned how to resend any failed emails.
+You’ve fixed the wp_mail() function by switching it over to the far more reliable SMTP, and you’ve learned how to resend any emails that fail.

 FAQs on Why wp_mail Is Not Working (& How to Fix It)

-The wp_mail() function not working is a popular topic of interest among our readers.
-Here are answers to some common queries about it:
+The wp_mail() function not working is a popular topic among our readers.
+Here are answers to some common questions about it.

 Why is wp_mail not sending emails in WordPress?